Classic Nintendo Games are (Computationally) Hard: Metroid

-\paragraph{Other Metroid games.} Theorem~\ref{t:metroid} (possibly with ``NP-complete'' replaced by ``NP-hard'') holds just as well for all other Metroid games because the Morph Ball, Zoomers, and breakable rocks are all present in the sequel games.
-For the 3D Metroid games, one can modify this construction to have very small depth, so that the third dimension becomes irrelevant. }
+\paragraph{Other Metroid games.} Theorem~\ref{t:metroid} holds just as well for all other Metroid games, as the Morph Ball and Zoomers are present also in the sequels.
+However, our gadgets may require some modifications, as in later games (e.g., Super Metroid) Samus can shoot downward and can morph in mid-air.
+Such modifications are straightforward if additional game elements are used, such as enemies called Rippers, which fly horizontally back and forth and cannot be killed by Samus' normal weapon.
+For the 3D Metroid games, one can modify the 2D construction to have very small depth, so that the third dimension becomes irrelevant. }

 \later{